Paul

 people," Professor Sharpe said.

-cells that grows into a tooth also produces bone that anchors to
+of cells that grows into a tooth also produces bone that anchors

-"Anyone who has lost teeth will tell you that, given the chance,
+patients.
+"Anyone who has lost teeth will tell you that, given

-they would rather have their own teeth than false ones," said Prof
+the chance, they would rather have their own teeth than false

 The procedure is fairly simple.
 Doctors take stem cells from the